-For a guy who started out as the kind of dickish rich kid that viewers root against, Steve Harrington (Joe Keery) has defied expectations by gradually evolving into a fan favorite.
+For a guy who started out as the type of dickish rich kid most viewers root against, Steve Harrington (Joe Keery) has defied expectations by gradually evolving into a fan favorite.

-Will showrunners the Duffer Brothers really risk eliminating one of their show’s main draws?
-If fan reactions to the trailer are any indication, you can bet they’ll be binge-watching Stranger Things Season Three this July to find out.
+Would showrunners the Duffer Brothers ever risk eliminating one of their show’s main draws?
+If fan reactions to that trailer are any indication, you can bet folks will be binge-watching Stranger Things each season just to find out.

 Why Steve Harrington Is Secretly the Heart of Stranger Things